zcstarr/zipa/README.md

-# ZIPA: A family of efficient speech models for multilingual phone recognition
+# ZIPA: A family of efficient speech models for multilingual phone recognition - ACL 2025

 ## Inference